TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ### E

-The 'E' collection contains 10 languages, of which 1 is tested, and 22 code snippets.
+The 'E' collection contains 11 languages, of which 2 are tested, and 23 code snippets.

 - [Egison](https://sampleprograms.io/languages/egison)
 - [Eiffel](https://sampleprograms.io/languages/eiffel)